 People at Freudenberg Sealing Technologies

-Welcome to the „Employee Spotlight“.
+Welcome to the "Employee Spotlight".
 This series introduces us to employees from all around the world as well as from all different job functions within our company.
 We get the opportunity to gain insights on their work life and to learn the variety of job options that are available within the company.
-In today’s spotlight: László Tóth, Process Engineer and Lean Manager at Freudenberg Sealing Technologies in Lajosmizse, Hungary.
+In today’s spotlight: Lisa Santosuosso, Business Group Leader at Freudenberg in Northfield, New Hampshire.